alexanderregnier/webpayments/wallet-tech.md

 Digital wallets for payments are widely used around the world.
 Juniper Research [reports](https://www.juniperresearch.com/press/over-two-thirds-of-the-global-population-to-own-a-digital-wallet-by-2029/) that by 2029, two-thirds of the global population will have a digital wallet.

-During checkout online, one way to support interaction with a digital wallet for payment is to redirect the user away from the merchant Web site, to another Web site or native app.
+During checkout online, one way to support interaction with a digital wallet for payment is to redirect the user away from the merchant Web site, to another Web site or native app or even the operating system.
 This is generally considered a poor user experience, and merchants generally prefer that users remain at their site rather than leave it to make a payment.

 A number of Web technologies are being used (or should soon be available) to support digital wallet interactions where the user stays “within” the merchant context.
 All of them involve modal windows/overlays in some capacity:

-* JavaScript and a popup window (e.g., PayPal express).
+* JavaScript and a popup window (e.g., PayPal express, some implementations of EMV&reg; SRC).
 Note that on mobile, the popup window appears in a new tab, so the user experience is very similar to a redirect.
 * [Payment Request](https://github.com/w3c/payment-request/) in conjunction with a payment app (native or Web-based payment handler)
-* In development: Digital credentials API (see, for example,  [Chrome origin trial info](https://developer.chrome.com/blog/digital-credentials-api-origin-trial))
+* In development: [Digital credentials API](https://www.w3.org/TR/digital-credentials/) (see, for example,  [Chrome origin trial info](https://developer.chrome.com/blog/digital-credentials-api-origin-trial))
 * In development: [Facilitated Payment Link Type in HTML](https://wicg.github.io/paymentlink/)

 Below we compare some characteristics of these approaches.